sungnga/practice/graphQL/graphql-prisma/README.md

     ```js
     const Mutation = {
       // This function is an async operation
-      // Destructure the prisma instance of context param
+      // Destructure the prisma instance from context param
       async createUser(parent, args, { prisma }, info) {
         // This method takes 2 args:
         // - 1st arg is the data the client provides when they try to create a user